Prashant Agrawal, Ambassador of India to Namibia

 Kartik Sriram, President and CEO, Rapsri Engineering

 Kartik Sriram, a second generation entrepreneur, is the President and CEO of Rapsri- a high technology niche metal casting company.
 Functionally, he is responsible for the growth strategy, diversification and execution of the long term business plan.
 He has a double masters degree -MMS (BITS Pilani) and MBA (Babson College).
 He has been involved in the company from a young age learning the ropes on the job from when he was a student at school.
 Following the completion of his MBA, he returned to India in 1997 to lead the turnaround of Rapsri.
 He is responsible for bringing in a business focused approach to Rapsri by dramatically improving the product mix, customer portfolio and operational efficiency.
 He has ambitious plans for the diversification and growth plans of Rapsri and evolving a group company based strategy.
 He was a founder member and instrumental in setting up of the Young Indians initiative of CII.
 He is an active member and served on the Board of both EO an international organization for entrepreneurs and the Young Presidents Organization (YPO).
 He also has a social bent of mind and serves as a trustee in Bangalore Kidney Foundation (BKF) - an organization that provides affordable renal health care for poor patients suffering from chronic kidney failure.
 He is actively involved in raising funds and managing the project to build the third hospital for the trust.
+He is a Fellow of Class 6 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
 He loves the outdoors enjoying trekking, camping and white-water rafting.
 He plays tennis and cricket.
 He is an avid reader and enjoys reading a wide range of authors and genres.
 His choice in movies is unconventional and he prefers foreign language and vernacular Indian films to mainstream Hollywood or Bollywood.
 He is married to Kalpa and they have two sons, Rishikesh and Vedanth.

-Kami Viswanathan is a Chennai-based entrepreneur, investor and mentor to early stage companies.
-In 2006, Kami founded Lumina Datamatics Ltd (formerly PreMedia Global Inc), a leading provider of educational and professional content and technology solutions to the US and European markets.
-With over 3000 employees across 7 locations in the US, Germany, Bosnia and India, Lumina partners with the largest educational publishers to help them stay at the cutting edge of the digital revolution.
-Prior to co-founding Lumina, Kami headed Mergers & Acquisitions at OfficeTiger, where she was also responsible for service operations and project implementation.
-Earlier, she worked at her family’s business group, where she conceptualized and executed several strategic initiatives.
-Kami started her career with Arthur Andersen’s business advisory practice helping multinational companies negotiate joint ventures and set up operations in India.
-Post her exit from Lumina in August 2016, Kami has focused her attention on conceptualizing, seeding and mentoring ventures in education, learning and creativity, and health and fitness.
-Kami co-heads the S Viswanathan Foundation, a non-profit organization focused on primary education, healthcare and rural development.
-She also serves on the Executive Committee of the Music Academy, Chennai and on the board of the Harvard Business School Club of India.
-Kami is a gold-medalist from the National Law School of India where she graduated with the BA, LLB (Hons.) degree, and also holds an MBA from the Harvard Business School.
+Kami Viswanathan is Founder, work4.0capital, a cross-border investment firm focused on the future of work.
+Work4.0capital partners with game-changing companies in the areas of skilling, job matching, credentialing, microlearning and lifelong learning and helps them scale internationally.
+Kami was co-founder co-CEO of Lumina Datamatics (formerly PreMedia Global Inc), a leading provider of educational content and technology solutions to the US and European markets with over 3000 employees across 7 locations in the US, Germany, Bosnia and India.
+As an investor and mentor, she has seeded early-stage ventures in education, learning and creativity, and health and fitness.
+Earlier, Kami headed Mergers & Acquisitions at OfficeTiger, where she was also responsible for project implementation, and was a consultant in Arthur Andersen’s business advisory practice helping multinational companies negotiate joint ventures and set up operations in India.
+Kami serves on the Executive Committee of the Music Academy, Chennai and on the board of the Harvard Business School Club of India.
+She is a gold-medallist from the National Law School of India where she graduated with the BA, LLB (Hons.) degree, and holds an MBA from the Harvard Business School.
+She is a Fellow of Class 6 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.

 Amitabh Yash, Inspector General of Police (Traffic), Indian Police Service (IPS)